IntelRealSense/realsense-ros/README.md

   Efficient intra-process communication:
 </h3>

 Our ROS2 Wrapper node supports zero-copy communications if loaded in the same process as a subscriber node.
-This can reduce copy times on image topics (not point-cloud or others), especially with big frame resolutions and high FPS.
+This can reduce copy times on image/pointcloud topics, especially with big frame resolutions and high FPS.

 You will need to launch a component container and launch our node as a component together with other component nodes.
 Further details on "Composing multiple nodes in a single process" can be found [here](https://docs.ros.org/en/rolling/Tutorials/Composition.html).